vespene-io/_old_vespene/docs/source/faq.rst

 Can I use Apache or NGINX with Vespene?
 ---------------------------------------

-Yes, you can proxy Vespene's server (gnuicorn) with another web server.
+Yes, you can proxy Vespene's server (gunicorn) with another web server.
 However Vespene expects to be "/", so you can't mount those URLs on a different URL space at this point.

 How is Windows support?